 Service Costs.
-Service costs increased 83% from \$2.6 million in the 2003 period to \$4.8 million in the 2004 period.
-The net increase was mainly attributable to an increase in payments to distribution partners of \$1.7 million, an increase in credit card processing fees of \$33,000, an increase in personnel costs of \$264,000, an increase in technology and licensing costs of \$78,000, and an increase in facility and other costs of \$96,000.
-Approximately \$1.6 million of the increase in service costs was attributable to the October 2003 acquisition of TrafficLeader for the quarter ended March, 31, 2004.
-This net increase related to a greater number of searches, an increase in the number of personnel required to support our services and increase fees paid to outside service providers.
-Service costs represented 55% of revenue in the 2003 period and 63% of revenue in the 2004 period.
-As a percentage of revenue, the increase in service costs for the 2004 period compared to the 2003 period was primarily a result of increased additional fixed costs for network operations incurred in anticipation of additional expansion and the impact as a percentage of revenue for the quarter ended March 31, 2004.
+Service costs for the second quarter of 2004 increased by \$2.8 million or 94%, as compared to the same period in 2003.
+The increase was mainly attributable to an increase in payments to distribution partners of \$2.4 million, an increase in agency commissions and referral fees of \$26,000, an increase in personnel costs of \$255,000, an increase in technology and licensing costs of \$37,000, and an increase in facility and other costs of \$109,000.
+Approximately \$1.9 million of the total increase in service costs for the quarter ended June 30, 2004 was attributable to the October 2003 acquisition of TrafficLeader, which was not included in the same period in 2003.

+This total increase also resulted from a greater number of searches, an increase in database and hardware capacity requirements as a result of an increase in our distribution partner base and corresponding number of searches, an increase in the number of personnel required to support our services and increased fees paid to outside service providers.
+Service costs represented 65% of revenue in the second quarter of 2004 as compared to 55% in the same period in 2003.
+As a percentage of revenue, the increase in service costs for the second quarter of 2004 as compared to the same period in 2003 was primarily a result of increased additional fixed costs for network operations incurred in anticipation of additional expansion and the impact as a percentage of revenue from the service cost level from the October 2003 acquisition of TrafficLeader.
+TrafficLeader's service costs were 75% of TrafficLeader revenue for the quarter ended June 30, 2004.
 Since TrafficLeader's user acquisition costs are higher as a percentage of revenue than Enhance Interactive, to the extent that TrafficLeader's operations make up a larger percentage of future operations, we expect that service costs will increase as a percentage of revenue.
-We also expect that service costs will continue to increase in absolute dollars, since we anticipate expanding our operations.